A combination theorem for hierarchically quasiconvex subgroups, and application to geometric subgroups of mapping class groups: Introduction

 \subsection{Outline}

-Section~\ref{sec:HHS} provides the background on hierarchically hyperbolic spaces and groups.
+Section~\ref{sec:HHS} provides the background on hierarchical hyperbolicity.
 In Section~\ref{sec:amalgamation} we prove the main amalgamation result, Theorem~\ref{thmintro:amalgamation}, which we then apply to certain geometric subgroups of mapping class groups in Section~\ref{sec:mcg}.

 In Section~\ref{sec:combination_HQC} we strengthen our result to preserve hierarchical quasiconvexity.
 The proof of Theorem~\ref{thmintro:amalgamation_HQC} is in three steps.
-In Subsection~\ref{subsec:hqc}, we first recall that a subset of a HHS is HQC if and only if it is almost closed under certain quasigeodesics, called \emph{hierarchy paths}.
+In Subsection~\ref{subsec:hqc}, we first recall that being HQC coincides with being almost closed under certain quasigeodesics, called \emph{hierarchy paths}.
 Next, in Subsection~\ref{subsec:aub} we determine under which conditions the union $A\cup B$ of two HQC subgroups is again HQC (see Lemma~\ref{lem:AUB}).
 Finally, given a hierarchy path connecting two points of $A\cup B$, in Subsection~\ref{subsec:amalgam_hqc} we show that it can be decomposed as a union of hierarchy paths with endpoints on cosets of $A\cup B$, and the conclusion follows from the hierarchical quasiconvexity of the latter cosets.

 Finally, Section~\ref{sec:combination_strong} is devoted to the proof of the combination result for strongly quasiconvex subgroups, Theorem~\ref{thmintro:amalgamation_strongqc}.